Nostalgia Marketing Will Forever Be a Hot (and Profitable) Trend

 The Chess Industry Gets a Royal Touch

-Switching gears to some surprisingly high-quality new content, the Queen’s Gambit trended on Twitter for weeks before I caved and binge-watched the whole limited series in a single Saturday.
+Switching gears to some surprisingly high-quality new content, the Queen’s Gambit trended on Twitter for weeks in 2020 before I caved and binge-watched the whole limited series in a single Saturday.

 I learned how to play chess in grade school, but to be frank, I suck at it.
 I just don’t have the patience or the ability to forecast the many possibilities for how things could play out.